darkrenaissance/darkfi/doc/src/learn/dchat/creating-dchat/register-protocol.md

 handle to the p2p network contained in the Dchat struct.
 It will then call register() on the registry and pass the ProtocolDchat constructor.

-Be sure to import Dchatmsg and ProtocolDchat so we can access their data.

 ```
 use crate::{dchatmsg::DchatmsgsBuffer, protocol_dchat::ProtocolDchat};